Hasan-ilker/kubernetes-wp-mysql-mongodb-test/README.md

 # Kubernetes Test Project

-## 📖 About the Project
-This project was created to learn and demonstrate application management, configuration, and deployment processes on Kubernetes.
-The project can be used to showcase Kubernetes knowledge and skills during job interviews.

 The following tasks were completed as part of this project:
 - **Namespace Management:** Creation of `test` and `production` namespaces.